stacon/fight-log-generator/README.md

 # Fight generator

 ## Description

-Upon inporting this file, it dynamically creates a JavaScript object like the one below.
-It can be used as a representation of a fight between two sides.
+A program that exports fightLog function.
+Envoking this functions returns a JavaScript object which represents a fight between two opponents.

 ### Key Descriptions

 #### Fightlog object

 - "fighter1ID": "identifier of the first fighter"
 - "fighter1StartingHP": "starting life points of first fighter"
 - "fighter2ID": "identifier of the second fighter"